open-telemetry/opamp-spec/specification.md

 proxy is used) the instance_uid field allows to distinguish which Agent the ServerToAgent message is addressed to.

-Note: If UpdateInstanceUid flag is set then Agent MUST update its instance_uid to the value provided in AgentRemoteConfig and use it for further communication. value.
+Note: the value can be overriden by server by sending a new one in the AgentIdentification field.
+When this happens then Agent MUST update its instance_uid to the value provided and use it for all further communication.

 #### error_response